vtexdocs/help-center-content/docs/known-issues/en/meli-publication-in-mercado-libre-is-paused-when-a-sku-is-inactivated.md

 ---
-title: MELI Publication in Mercado Libre is paused when a SKU is inactivated
+title: 'MELI Publication in Mercado Libre is paused when a SKU is inactivated'
 id: 28DDIVafmZ7U5DzAXRs6Fu
 status: PUBLISHED
 createdAt: 2022-04-06T17:20:35.601Z